"I need a cookie," her two-year old voice stated firmly, referring to one of the cookies we had just baked.

-"No," I said coaching her on word usage, "you want a bar."
+"No," I said coaching her on word usage, "you want a cookie."

 "No Nana!
-I need a bar," she loudly restated in case her grandmother (that's me) hadn't been tracking her request.
+I need a cookie," she loudly restated in case her grandmother (that's me) had not been tracking her request.

 Desiring it, craving it, or wishing for it is distinct from the must-have state of necessity.

 Yes, you need a job, but must it have three weeks vacation, a twenty minute or less commute, and a same or better title than before?
-Is a car allowance, work from home option, and a dental plan a necessity or a desire?
+Is a car allowance, work-from-home option, and a dental plan a necessity or a desire?

 Clinging to perceived wants can sabotage your job hunting success and your future.